adarshraj99/ML-DL.md/ML testing.md

 <img width="862" alt="image" src="https://github.com/user-attachments/assets/847194be-7d5c-4518-9164-538faa4b1d3d">

 - Devs use Training data and testers have validation data.
-- Validation data have 2 problems: Underfitting(Need more data training on seen data) and Overfitting(If a high accuracy model is trained on more related but un-useful data than needed(ex: giving house colour,designs,facing directions. model can't predict price accurately) efficiency goes down, ).
+- Validation data have 2 problems: **Underfitting**(Need more data training on seen data) and **Overfitting**(If a high accuracy model is trained on more related but un-useful data than needed(ex: giving house colour,designs,facing directions. model can't predict price accurately) efficiency goes down).
 - GoodFit: after UnderFitting, when model starts giving better results.
 Itis said a goodfit.
+It is just before overfitting.
 - Overfitting: Caused by:
       - over training from unrelated data (called noise & randomeness).
-      - Can be caused by more model complexity.
+      - Can be caused by more model complexity (not giving generalised output).
       - Can be caused by non-regularization.
-To be corrected by Regularization techniques like - Lasso(L1) ,Ridge(L2).
+To be corrected by Regularization techniques like - Lasso(L1) ,Ridge(L2), Elastic Net.
       - Cross validation not implemented.
-- Labeled data vs Unlabeled data: When ML model have only input data and don't have output data called Un-labelled data ,When ML model have both Input and Output data called labelled data.
+- ##### Labeled data vs Unlabeled data:
+  When ML model have only input data and don't have output data called Un-labelled data ,When ML model have both Input and Output data called labelled data.
+- ##### Regularization:
+  A tehnique used to prevent overfitting by adding a **penalty** for the loss function.
+This penalty discourages the overly complex models making them more generalizable to new data.
+Non-regularization ,otherwise means tarining models without penalty which can cause overfitting, **High Variance**, Increased Complexity (capturing noise alongwith signals).
+- ##### Cross Validation:
+ Dataset is divided into sets of data.
+Some set of data is used for training the model and other sets are used for verification of the tranined model.
+- ##### High Variance:
+Caused due to overfitting ,underfitting, Noise in training data, Complex modeling.
+Here, model performs exceptionally well on training dataset but fails to generalize and performs poorly on the data.

 ## Supervised Learning:
 It is type of machine learning algorithm that learns from labeled data.
 Here, ML model needs a trainer to train model on the labeled data(with correct answer or tagged data).
-* Advantages: Lears from previous experiences, solves real time computational problems
+* Advantages: Learns from previous experiences, solves real time computational problems.
 * Disadvantages: Classifying big data can be challenging, Needs lots of computation time and resourses, requires labelled data set, needs training mentor.

 Types of supervised learning:

 #### Regression supervised learning:
-For contineous data prediction like house prices, stock prices, customer behaviour.
+For <u>contineous</u> data prediction like house prices, stock prices, customer behaviour.
 These learn to predict numbers out of infinitely possible numbers.
 Some common types are:
 * Linear regression
 * Polynomial Regression
 * Support Vector Machine Regression